petrosKon/Kontrazis/content/posts/ARcher.md

 ![alt text](https://raw.githubusercontent.com/petrosKon/Kontrazis/master/static/images/ARCher%20-%20Eight%20Of%20Spades.JPG)
 This level is a little more tricky than the others.
 It is almost impossible for the player to pass without shooting the piranha plants.
 These plants are able to detect the player when in close proximity and they quickly kill him.
-The piranha plants check the proximity of the player and they attack him when it gets close to them.
+The piranha plants continuously check the proximity of the player and they attack him when it gets close to them.
 ```C#
  if (!isDead && timeBeforeBites < 0f)
         {